NHSDigital/dtos-manage-breast-screening/manage_breast_screening/notifications/management/commands/README_MESH_POLLING.md

 - **Message content retrieval** for each message ID
 - **Azure Blob Storage integration** with structured filename format
 - **Message acknowledgement** - removes processed messages from MESH inbox
+- **Dry-run mode** - test the process without storing to Azure or acknowledging messages
 - **Comprehensive logging** with structured log messages
 - **Error handling** with retry logic for transient failures
 - **BSO code extraction** from message IDs for filename organisation